 What are our responsibilities and what are your rights?

 You also have the right to see copies of information held about you.
-For details of how to do this, please write to The Chair of the Trustees, c/o CMT (UK), The Lido Centre, 63 Mattock Lane, London W13 9LA or email firstname.lastname@example.org.
+For details of how to do this, please write to The Chair of the Trustees, WCCM in the UK, PO Box 80029, London, EC1P 1RE or email firstname.lastname@example.org.
 You can also contact the Chair of the Trustees if you are unhappy about the way we are managing your personal information.
 If you are still unhappy you can complain to the Information Commissioner’s Office, the independent regulator, which exists to protect people’s information rights.